Transportation in Seoul: Taxi

 Deluxe taxis start at 6500 won for the first three kilometers and are metered at 200 won every 151 meters, which equates to about 1325 won per kilometer.
 If the taxi is going less than 15 km per hour, an additional charge of 200 KRW per 36 seconds is added to the fare.
 Their name could also be translated as "Model Taxi" as their service should be an example of what a proper taxi is.
 Deluxe taxis do not have nightly surcharges.

-International taxis 20% more expensive than Regular, Deluxe taxi.
-They speak English.
+International taxis 20% more expensive than regular and deluxe taxis.
+Their drivers speak English.

-Seoul city council announced Seoul Regular Taxi will be repainted.
+Seoul city council announced Seoul regular taxis will be repainted.
 They selected colour called Seoul Orange; look like similar orange or mud yellow.
 They are going to complete the painting until 2016.

 Train

-Seoul is connected to every major city in South Korea by railroad.
-Seoul is also linked to most major Korean cities by the KTX bullet train which features a normal operation speed of more than 300 km/h, making commuting between cities extremely convenient for commuters and tourists.
-Major railroad stations include: